MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 Before you create your first streaming dataflow, make sure that you meet all the following requirements:

-- To create and run a streaming dataflow, you need a workspace that's part of a *Premium capacity* or *Premium Per User (PPU)* license.
+* To create and run a streaming dataflow, you need a workspace that's part of a *Premium capacity* or *Premium Per User (PPU)* license.

   > [!IMPORTANT]
   > If you're using a PPU license and you want other users to consume reports created with streaming dataflows that are updated in real time, they'll also need a PPU license.
 They can then consume the reports with the same refresh frequency that you set up, if that refresh is faster than every 30 minutes.

-- Enable dataflows for your tenant.
+* Enable dataflows for your tenant.
 For more information, see [Enabling dataflows in Power BI Premium](dataflows-premium-workload-configuration.md#enabling-dataflows-in-power-bi-premium).

-- To make sure streaming dataflows work in your Premium capacity, the [enhanced compute engine](dataflows-premium-features.md#the-enhanced-compute-engine) needs to be turned on.
+* To make sure streaming dataflows work in your Premium capacity, the [enhanced compute engine](dataflows-premium-features.md#the-enhanced-compute-engine) needs to be turned on.
 The engine is turned on by default, but Power BI capacity admins can turn it off.
-If this is the case, contact your admin to turn it on.
+If so, contact your admin to turn it on.

   The [enhanced compute engine](dataflows-premium-features.md#the-enhanced-compute-engine) is available only in Premium P or Embedded A3 and larger capacities.
 To use streaming dataflows, you need either PPU, a Premium P capacity of any size, or an Embedded A3 or larger capacity.
 For more information about Premium SKUs and their specifications, see [Capacity and SKUs in Power BI embedded analytics](../../developer/embedded/embedded-capacity.md#capacity-and-skus).

-- To create reports that are updated in real time, make sure that your admin (capacity and/or Power BI for PPU) has enabled automatic page refresh.
+* To create reports that are updated in real time, make sure that your admin (capacity and/or Power BI for PPU) has enabled automatic page refresh.
 Also make sure that the admin has allowed a minimum refresh interval that matches your needs.
 For more information, see [Automatic page refresh in Power BI](../../create-reports/desktop-automatic-page-refresh.md).

 ## Create a streaming dataflow

 A streaming dataflow, like its dataflow relative, is a collection of entities (tables) created and managed in workspaces in the Power BI service.
 A table is a set of fields that are used to store data, much like a table within a database.

 You can add and edit tables in your streaming dataflow directly from the workspace in which your dataflow was created.
 The main difference with regular dataflows is that you don't need to worry about refreshes or frequency.
 Because of the nature of streaming data, there's a continuous stream coming in.
 The refresh is constant or infinite unless you stop it.